GlazerMann/LD-Chem/src/ld_chem/mechanisms/README.md

 3. Ensure all reactants and products exist in species data files.
 4. Reference aqueous groups through `aq_chemistry`.
 Setting `gas_chemistry=True` loads all rows from `gas_reactions.dat`.

+Gas reaction selection is file-level rather than group-level.
+The `make_GasReactions()` loader therefore does not support gas reaction group
+selection: calling it with a non-`None` `chemistry` argument raises `NotImplementedError`.
+To use a different set of gas reactions, provide a different `gas_reactions.dat` through `mechanism_data_path`.

 **Example: Add new aqueous reaction**

 ```